ARTICLE CATEGORIES

 • a concentrate, metabolite, constituent, or extract

-This seems pretty straightforward, but is not a guarantee that products are being regulated.
-Only products that make claims on them are regulated.
-So, the natural course of action for a vast majority of supplement and essential oils’ manufacturers is to simply not make claims on their labels!
-Then, these same companies can make claims on their website and try to walk this fine line and stay under the FDA’s radar.
-For instance, let’s say that:
+This seems pretty straightforward, but it is not a guarantee that products are being properly evaluated by consumers.
+Only certain types of claims and regulatory triggers bring certain requirements into play.
+So, the natural course of action for a vast majority of supplement and essential oils manufacturers is to simply not make disease claims on their labels.
+Then, these same companies may make claims on their website or through distributors and try to walk this fine line.

 The Great Aromatherapy Debate